 Verve bikes have different types of brakes depending on the model.
 The entry-level Verve 1 has mechanical disc brakes, while other models have hydraulic brakes from Tektro or Shimano.

-Hydraulic disc brakes require less effort to apply and have a more controlled stopping power.
+Hydraulic disc brakes require less effort to apply and have more controlled stopping power.
 If you want to learn more about the differences between these types of brakes, you can read this article.

 However, all Verve bikes provide sufficient braking power, so you don’t have to worry about running through a red light.